zuozhenggh/learning-library/developer-library/microservices-with-converged-db/walkthrough-helidon/walkthrough-helidon.md

   Or, you can execute the `pods` shortcut command:

-3. Check that the **ingress-nginx-controller** load balancer service is running, and write down the external IP address.
+3. Verify the **ingress-nginx-controller** load balancer service is running, and write down the external IP address.

     ```
     <copy>kubectl get services --all-namespaces</copy>